aschrad2/my-first-webpage/README.md

 ## Description

-_{This is a first webpage project to practice block elements, inline elements, links, images, and README's.}_
+_This is a first webpage project to practice block elements, inline elements, links, images, and README's._

 ## Setup/Installation Requirements